Apurva Sanghi

 Lead Economist for Malaysia

 Apurva Sanghi is the World Bank Lead Economist for Malaysia in Kuala Lumpur.
-He was previously based in Moscow and Nairobi holding similar roles for Russia and East Africa (Kenya, Rwanda, Uganda and Eritrea).
-Prior, Apurva led the Economic Growth Cluster of the World Bank in Washington DC.
+He was previously based in Moscow and Nairobi holding similar roles for the Russian Federation, and the four East African countries of Kenya, Rwanda, Uganda, Eritrea.
+Prior, Apurva led the World Bank’s Global Economic Growth Cluster.

-A macro-economist with environmental expertise, Apurva is a lead author for the Intergovernmental Panel on Climate Change (IPCC).
-He has worked on development topics ranging from infrastructure and climate change to microfinance and agricultural economics.
-Before joining the World Bank, Apurva worked in the private sector (United States); Thailand Development Research Institute (TDRI); and held teaching and research positions at, University of Chicago, Thammasat University (Bangkok), and Yale University.
+A macro-economist with environmental expertise, Apurva is also a lead author for the Intergovernmental Panel on Climate Change (IPCC).
+He has worked on development topics ranging from infrastructure & climate change to microfinance & agriculture.
+Prior to joining the World Bank, Apurva worked in the private sector (United States); Thailand Development Research Institute (TDRI).
+He has held teaching and research positions at MGIMO (Russia), Thammasat University (Bangkok), University of Chicago, and Yale.

-Apurva is a selective commentator with views expressed in the pages of major international media outlets such as the Financial Times; the Economist; Project Syndicate, and popular blog sites such as the World Bank’s and Brookings.
-He has also given a live TEDx talk from the Kakuma refugee camp in Northern Kenya.
+Apurva is a selective commentator with views expressed in the pages of major international media outlets such as the Financial Times; the Economist; Al Jazeera, New York Times, Project Syndicate; and popular blog sites such as the World Bank’s and Brookings.
+He was recognized by Forbes Magazine as a “leader and disruptor” trying to fix broken GDP.
+He has also given a TEDx talk, broadcast live from the Kakuma refugee camp in Northern Kenya.

-Apurva holds college degrees in physics and economics from the University of California, Los Angeles (UCLA).
-He earned his PhD in economics from the University of Chicago and wrote his dissertation was on the economics of climate change.
+Apurva holds college degrees in physics & economics from the University of California, Los Angeles (UCLA).
+He earned his PhD in economics from the University of Chicago and wrote his dissertation on the economics of climate change.

 Highlights